quangv/docs/src/doc/monaca_vs/manual/overview.rst

-Monaca for Visual Studio is an extension which allows you to develop Monaca applications using Microsoft Visual Studio IDE.
+Monaca for Visual Studio is an extension allowing you to develop Monaca applications using Microsoft Visual Studio IDE.
 Several features found in Monaca Cloud IDE are included in this extension.
 Therefore, app development with Monaca for Visual Studio is very similar to the app development on Monaca Cloud IDE.

   .. figure:: images/introduction/1.png
     :alt: Monaca for Visual Studio